TrickAndTrack/Java-1.8/README.md

 ## Lambda expressions
 Java 8 Lambda Expressions can be defined as methods without names i.e., anonymous functions.
 It saves a lot of code.It is very useful in the collection library.
 It helps to iterate, filter, and extract data from the collection.
+To provide the implementation of a Functional interface.
+Less coding.
+Removes verbosity and repetition of code.
+You to write more clear, concise, and flexible code.

+## Lambda Syntax
+No Parameter Syntax ->  () -> {
+                                //Body
+                                }
+One Parameter Syntax -> (p1) -> {
+                                //Body
+                                }
+Two Parameter Syntax ->  (p1,p2) -> {
+                                    //Body multiple
+                                    }

+### What are the three main parts of a Lambda expression in Java?
+1)	Parameter list
+2)	Lambda arrow operator: -> It separates the list of parameters and the body of Lambda.
+3)	Lambda expression body: The piece of code that we want to execute is written in the Lambda expression body.

+### Where to Use Lambda Expressions?
+Lambda expressions are used where an instance of the functional interface is expected.Functional interfaces can have any number of default methods.
+But, they must have only one abstract method

+### What is the data type of a Lambda expression? -> The data type of a Lambda expression is a Functional interface.

 ### how lambda expressions can be used with CRUD (Create, Read, Update, Delete) operations:
 ```java